PacoReinaCampo/MPSoC-DV/configuration/c/book/chapters/chapter6.md

 ### Static Variables and Scope

-Static variables have a lifetime equal to the program’s lifetime but a scope that is limited to the block or function they are defined in.
+Static variables have a lifetime equal to the program's lifetime but a scope that is limited to the block or function they are defined in.

 Example:
 ```c